 “I am very excited to see what God has in store for me as I continue my seminary life with the Oblates.”

 Rafael, the eighth of ten children, was born and raised in a small town in the state of Michoacan, Mexico.
-He came to the United States when he was eighteen years old and worked for the past eleven years as a psychiatric technician in a developmental center helping the developmentally disabled.
+He came to the United States when he was eighteen years old and worked for eleven years as a psychiatric technician in a developmental center helping the developmentally disabled.
 A resident of L.A., Rafael met the Oblates at our parish in Hawaiian Gardens.
-He entered Our Lady of Grace Seminary in the Fall of 2011 and is now in his second year of formation.
+He entered Our Lady of Grace Seminary in the Fall of 2011 and is now in his novitiate year of formation.

 “The Oblates at St. Peter Chanel with their powerful witness and our Blessed Mother Mary have led me to discern my vocation to the religious life and priesthood.”